 If money is no object, you can find high-tech sewing machines on the market for more than $1,000.
-However, we tested 10 more affordable models that cost an average of $244.
+However, the average price of a sewing machine is around $250.
 The computerized models tend to cost more than the mechanical ones, but that’s not always the case so shop around.
 Some sewing machines come with supplies like needles and seam rippers, which can cost around $5 when purchased separately.
 Extra sewing feet can be purchased separately as well.
 A pack of about 30 will cost you about $25 but some specialized feet for quilting can cost $30 just for one.

 Choosing a Sewing Machine: Computerized vs. Mechanical